deep-research/victorslibrary-nuxt/content/reenchantment/the-medicinal-applications-of-despair.md

 type: Song
 explicit: true

-description: This doom metal song confronts the listener with the horrifying nature of an unhinged mind.
+description: This song confronts the listener with the horrifying nature of an unhinged mind.

 recordings:
   - title: The Medicinal Applications of Despair